-The Board of Directors is responsible for the Corporate Governance Report on pages 73-79 and that it is prepared in accordance with the Annual Accounts Act.
+The Board of Directors is responsible for that the corporate governance statement on pages 93-99 has been prepared in accordance with the Annual Accounts Act.

-Our examination has been conducted in accordance with FAR's recommendation RevR 16 The auditor's examination of the Corporate Governance Report.
-This means that our examination of the Corporate Governance Report is different and substantially less in scope than an audit conducted in accordance with International Standards on Auditing and generally accepted auditing standards in Sweden.
-We believe that the examination has provided us with sufficient basis for our opinions.
+Our examination of the corporate governance statement is conducted in accordance with FAR's standard RevR 16 The auditor's examination of the corporate governance statement.
+This means that our examination of the corporate governance statement is different and substantially less in scope than an audit conducted in accordance with International Standards on Auditing and generally

-A Corporate Governance Report has been prepared.
-Disclosures in accordance with Chapter 6 Section 6 the second paragraph points 2-6 of the Annual Accounts Act and Chapter 7 Section 31 the second paragraph of the same law are consistent with the other parts of the annual accounts and consolidated financial statements and are in accordance with the Annual Accounts Act.
+A corporate governance statement has been prepared.
+Disclosures in accordance with chapter 6 section 6 the second paragraph points 2-6 of the Annual Accounts Act and chapter 7 section 31 the second paragraph the same law are consistent with the other parts of the annual accounts and consolidated accounts and are in accordance with the Annual Accounts Act.

-KPMG AB, Box 382, 101 27, Stockholm, was appointed auditor of Alligo AB (publ) by the general meeting of shareholders on 24 May 2023.
+KPMG AB, Box 382, 101 27, Stockholm, was appointed auditor of Alligo AB by the general meeting of the shareholders on the 23 May 2024.
 KPMG AB or auditors operating at KPMG AB have been the company's auditor since 2016.

-Stockholm, 9 April 2024
+Stockholm 9 April 2025